-\begin{rem} In \cite{OS1,Suz2}, an extended affine Weyl group of type $A^{(1)}_{mn-1}\times A^{(1)}_{m-1}\times A^{(1)}_{m-1}$ was formulated as a generalization of the $q$-Garnier system.
-Its $q$-hypergeometric solution was also investigated for the case of $(m,n)=(3,2)$.
+\begin{rem} We formulated a birational representation of an extended affine Weyl group of type $A^{(1)}_{mn-1}\times A^{(1)}_{m-1}\times A^{(1)}_{m-1}$ as a generalization of the $q$-Garnier system in \cite{OS1,Suz2}.
+We also investigated its $q$-hypergeometric solution for the case of $(m,n)=(3,2)$.
 On the other hand, another generalization of the $q$-Garnier system was proposed together with its $q$-hypergeometric solution in \cite{P1,P2}.
 We haven't clarified affine Weyl group symmetries of those $q$-hypergeometric solutions yet.
 It's a future problem. \end{rem}